Can Dry Fruits Actually Help Your Thyroid?

 1. Brazil Nuts — The Selenium Powerhouse

 How to eat: 2 nuts daily, no more — excess selenium is harmful.
+Chew thoroughly or blend into a smoothie for better absorption.
+Store in a cool, dry place as Brazil nut oils go rancid quickly in Indian summers.

 2. Walnuts (Akhrot)

-Walnuts provide 2.5g of omega-3 (ALA) per 30g — anti-inflammatory fats that help reduce thyroid inflammation.
-They also contain selenium (1.4 mcg per nut) and zinc.
-One caution: walnuts may interfere with thyroid medication absorption, so eat them at least 4 hours apart from your levothyroxine.
+One important caution: walnuts contain compounds that may interfere with thyroid medication absorption, so eat them at least 4 hours apart from your levothyroxine.

 How to eat: 4-5 walnut halves in the afternoon, not with morning medication.
+Fresh halves are far superior to pre-chopped pieces that oxidize faster.

 3. Almonds (Badam)

 Almonds are rich in zinc (0.9mg per 10 almonds) and magnesium (80mg per 30g).
 Both minerals support thyroid hormone production.
-Soaked almonds are easier to digest and the nutrients are better absorbed.
+Magnesium is particularly important because it activates over 300 enzyme systems, including those involved in thyroid hormone synthesis and metabolism.
+Thyroid patients frequently test low for magnesium.

 How to eat: 8-10 soaked almonds with breakfast.
+Soak overnight in room-temperature water and peel the skin in the morning for maximum nutrient uptake.

 4. Dates (Khajoor)

 How to eat: 2-3 dates as a mid-morning snack.
+Medjool dates have the highest mineral content.
+Avoid consuming more than 4 daily due to sugar content.

 5. Cashews (Kaju)

 How to eat: 8-10 cashews daily.
+Choose raw, unsalted varieties for maximum mineral content.

 Dry Fruits for Hyperthyroidism (Overactive Thyroid)